mikilukasik/litState/README.md

 - **State Management**: Utilize proxies for effortless state handling.
 - **Fast Project Setup**: Ideal for small projects with its quick setup.

+Check out the [full documentation](https://mikilukasik.github.io/litState/) or for more details.

 ## Installation

 To get started, install litState using npm: